NinerBull/AccWideUILayoutSelection/README.md

 Your chosen Edit Mode Layout is saved as the Account Wide Layout automatically after exiting Edit Mode (unless you have disabled it for your spec as explained below).

 You can configure the addon by typing `/accwideeditmode` into chat.

-You can change the following options:
-* Whether the Account Wide Options apply automatically to all new characters (or chars you haven't yet logged into after installing the addon).
-* Whether your currently selected Edit Mode Layout is applied Account Wide.
-* Whether your currently visible Action Bars are applied Account Wide.
-* Whether your current Nameplate Settings are applied Account Wide.
-* Whether your current Party/Raid Frame Settings are applied Account Wide.
-* Whether your current Arena Frame Settings are applied Account Wide.
-* Whether the changes above are taken into effect on any or all specs for your character.